 Revenue recognition: Student funding is provided by the State of Florida through the School Board.
-Such funding is recorded as entitlement revenue in the government-wide financial statements and state source revenue in the fund financial statements and is net of a 5% administration fee retained by the School Board.
+Such funding is recorded as entitlement revenue in the government-wide financial statements and state source revenue in the fund financial statements.
 This funding is received on a prorata basis over a twelve month period and is adjusted for changes in full-time equivalent (FTE) student population.